Axnjr/SEM7/NaturalLanguageProcessing.md

 - Deep learning models:
 Utilize neural networks, particularly sequence-to-sequence (seq2seq) models with attention mechanisms.
 Popular models include BERT, GPT, and T5.

+# 9. Information Retrieval vs Information Extraction:

+## Information Retrieval (IR)
+- Purpose:
+IR focuses on finding and retrieving relevant documents or pieces of information from a large collection based on user queries.
+- Process:
+It involves indexing documents, processing queries, and ranking documents based on relevance to the query.
+- Output:
+The output is typically a ranked list of documents or links that match the query terms.
+- Applications:
+Commonly used in search engines, digital libraries, and recommendation systems.
+- Example:
+When you search for “machine learning tutorials” on a search engine, the IR system retrieves and ranks web pages that contain relevant information.

+## Information Extraction (IE)
+- Purpose:
+IE aims to extract specific pieces of structured information from unstructured or semi-structured text.
+- Process:
+It involves identifying and extracting entities, relationships, and attributes from text.
+Techniques include named entity recognition, co-reference resolution, and event extraction.
+- Output:
+The output is structured data, such as a database of entities and their relationships.
+- Applications:
+Used in data mining, knowledge management, and natural language processing tasks.
+- Example:
+Extracting names of people, organizations, and dates from a collection of news articles to populate a database.

+## Key Differences
+- Focus:
+IR is about finding relevant documents, while IE is about extracting specific information from those documents.
+- Output:
+IR provides a list of documents, whereas IE provides structured data.
+- Complexity:
+IE is generally more complex and knowledge-intensive than IR, as it requires understanding the context and semantics of the text